Welcome to Ipswich Arts Association

 .

-For full details please visit the dedicated Music Day page to
+on the dedicated Music Day page soon.

 Our thanks to Music World, Queen St. Ipswich, for their continued support in